 WHEN COMING TO COURT PLEASE NOTE: CHILDREN ARE NOT ALLOWED IN COURT.

-Arraignment settings are held on the 2nd, 3rd, and 4th Thursdays of each month beginning at 8:00 a.m.
-Each month, Pretrials are scheduled at 8:00 a.m. each 2nd, 3rd, and 4th Thursday, Juveniles are scheduled for at 1:30 p.m. on the 3rd Thursday, and the Attorney Dockets are scheduled at 8:30 a.m. on the 2nd Monday.
-Attorney docket days will be changing in March 2014 to certain Thursdays.
+Arraignment settings are held on the 1st and 3rd Thursdays of each month beginning at 8:00 a.m. and Reset Dockets are at 2:00 pm.
+Pretrials are scheduled at 3:00 p.m. each 1st and 3rd Thursday of the month at 3:00 p.m.
+Juveniles are scheduled for at 2:30 p.m. on the 2nd Thursday of every other month.
+The Attorney Dockets are scheduled at 8:30 a.m. on the 2nd Thursday of the month.
 We will notify those attorneys by fax of those new dates.
-Jury Trials and Non-Jury (Bench) Trials are scheduled throughout the Month according to the number of cases.
+Jury Trials and are scheduled according to the number of cases, usually on the fourth Thursday of every other month.
+Non-Jury (Bench) Trials are scheduled at 1:00 p.m. every other month on the 2nd Thursday of the month.

 If you require legal advice or questions about your best course of action, how you should plea, your rights, or the consequences of a conviction of the violation, you must contact a licensed attorney.
 Neither the clerk, judge nor prosecutor can give you legal advice.